Code-Institute-Submissions/JessMair-Tic-Tac-Toe-Time_MayResub/README.md

 The following steps were followed to maintain version control;

 - I created a repository on GitHub and named it 'Tic Tac Toe Time'
-- I then signed in to Gitpod and opened a new workspace via the repository name 'TTic Tac Toe Time'
+- I then signed in to Gitpod and opened a new workspace via the repository name 'Tic Tac Toe Time'
-- I created the pages, folders and files on GitPod
+- I created the pages, folders, and files on GitPod
 - I saved my work on GitPod at regular intervals and pushed it to GitHub to keep it safe

-This is the process I followed having completing each significant section of code, I typed the following into the terminal:
+This is the process I followed having completed each significant section of code, I typed the following into the terminal:
 - git add .
 (This added the work to git)
 - git commit -m "COMMIT MESSAGE" (This committed the work)
 - git push (This pushed the work to GitHub)

 # Deployment